 So you're thinking of making the switch to a menstrual cup, but you've got some questions and concerns before you make the leap... not to worry!
 In this blog, we address all the questions we had before we tried them, to give you the confidence to give them a shot.
 They really are life changing and a fantastic, plastic-free way to manager your period.
 Now let's dive in!

-Many of us have been there which is why we’ve put together a guide below to coincide with the F&F launch of OrganiCup, an award-winning menstrual cup made from 100% medical grade silicone.
+Many of you might be considering making the switch to a menstrual cup which is why we’ve put together a this comprehensive guide to answer all your questions about OrganiCup, an award-winning menstrual cup made from 100% medical grade silicone.
 With their guidance, we’ve detailed step-by-step instructions that answer the common questions and concerns we receive from our customers when transitioning away from the safety and comfort of a sanitary pad/tampon.
 For further support and encouragement, we recommend watching this video from OrganiCup that will gently massage away any anxiety surrounding the adoption of a cup into your cycle.

 STEP 1 - HYGIENE